Star Trek: Prodigy: Development

 In June 2018, after becoming sole showrunner of the series Star Trek: Discovery, Alex Kurtzman signed a five-year overall deal with CBS Television Studios to expand the Star Trek franchise beyond Discovery to several new series, miniseries, and animated series.
 After the announcement of adult animated comedy Star Trek: Lower Decks, Kurtzman said in January 2019 that there would be at least one more animated series released as part of his expansion.
 This would be a "kids-focused" series that could potentially be released on a different network from the more adult-focused streaming service CBS All Access (later rebranded Paramount+) where the other Star Trek series under Kurtzman were being released.
-Kurtzman said other animated series would be different from Lower Decks in both tone and visual style, with the latter potentially being achieved through different technology.
+Kurtzman said other animated series would be different from Lower Decks in both tone and visual style.
+The latter could potentially be achieved through different technology.

 Kevin and Dan Hageman joined the series as writers by mid-February 2019, when Nickelodeon was in talks to air the show since its viewers match the series' younger target audience.
 The project was expected to be a "major tentpole series" for the network under its new president Brian Robbins.
 A month later, Kurtzman confirmed the project and said negotiations with Nickelodeon were almost complete.
 He expected the series to be ready for release in 2021 or 2022.
 Nickelodeon officially ordered the series in late April 2019 and the Hageman brothers were confirmed to be writing and executive producing the series alongside Kurtzman, Secret Hideout's Heather Kadin, Rod Roddenberry (the son of Star Trek creator Gene Roddenberry) and Trevor Roth of Roddenberry Entertainment, and CBS Television's animation executive Katie Krentz.
 Kadin revealed in October 2019 that Nickelodeon had ordered two seasons of the series due to the animation work that was required.
 She also explained that the Hagemans were hired due to their work on previous children's series that did not play down to the audience and were still watchable for older viewers.
 She felt older Star Trek fans would be able to watch the series with their children to introduce them to the franchise.